How To Clean, Seal and Polish Granite Countertops

 Fresh fruit

-Just like fruit juice, fruit itself is usually acidic and brightly colored.
-Berries, grapes, tomatoes, and citrus fruits are particularly likely to damage granite and leaving stains behind.
-Protect your worktop by always putting something underneath any food you set out, especially fresh fruit.
+Like fruit juice, fruit itself is usually acidic and brightly colored.
+Berries, grapes, tomatoes, and citrus are especially likely to stain.
+Always put something under fruit you set out.

 Coffee

-Coffee is acidic enough to damage the surface of your granite countertop, leaving it dull and etched, and at risk of absorbing stains.
-Keep coffee grounds away from your counter, use coasters under cups to avoid rings, and consider putting a silicone mat beneath your coffeemaker to avoid any accidental spills.
+Coffee is acidic enough to dull and etch granite, leaving it prone to absorbing stains.
+Keep grounds off the counter, use coasters under cups, and consider a silicone mat under your coffeemaker.

 Makeup

-You might not think about the damage that makeup can do to your granite counters, but makeup products contain oils and dyes that can discolor natural stone.
-Avoid putting any makeup on your worktops, or place something underneath to protect the stone surface.
+Makeup products contain oils and dyes that can discolor natural stone.
+Avoid putting makeup on your worktops, or place something underneath to protect the surface.

 Should granite countertops be sealed?

 In short, yes.
-Sealants protect your granite from absorbing stains, giving you time to clean up before any damage occurs.
-Unsealed granite is much more likely to be stained or damaged by everyday use.
+Sealants keep granite from absorbing stains, giving you time to clean up before damage occurs.
+Unsealed granite is much more likely to stain.

-There are two types of sealant commonly used on granite countertops.
-Topical sealers coat the granite with a protective layer, while impregnating sealers soak into the stone and fill up the pores that can absorb liquids and stains.
-Impregnating sealers tend to last longer than topical, but both kinds will need to be reapplied every year or two as they break down.
+Two types are common: topical sealers coat the granite with a protective layer, while impregnating sealers soak in and fill the pores that absorb liquids.
+Impregnating sealers last longer, but both need reapplying every year or two as they break down.

 Color enhancers

-You can use a color enhancer on your granite worktop in tandem with a sealant, but it shouldn’t be considered a replacement to properly sealing the stone.
+You can use a color enhancer alongside a sealant, but it’s not a replacement for properly sealing the stone.

 Dish soap or granite cleaning solution